 The global gaming population continues to grow powered by factors like innovations and the emergence of new technology suitable for gamers.
-Data acquired by Finbold.com indicates that currently there are 2.7 billion gamers globally representing 35% of the world population as of April 2020.
+Data acquired by Finbold.com indicates that currently there are 2.7 billion gamers globally representing 35 percent of the world population as of April 2020.

 The gamers are distributed in different parts of the world with the Asia Pacific region leading with 1.506 billion people accounting for 55% of the entire gaming population.
 Notability the Asia Pacific region is the fastest-growing in terms of new gamers.
 In the second spot, there is Europe, the Middle East, and Africa with 758 million people being gamers as of April 2020.